modcomlearning/BackendAPI/README.md

      pip install flask

-Create a New Folder named ShopBackendAPI, inside this folder, create below flask app structure.
+Create a New Folder(Create a Class Folder this Project), inside this folder, create below flask app structure.
 Inside app.py write below code.

         from flask import *